ryandem1/aoc2023/README.md

 in a reasonable time with only the standard library.
 I am trying to keep each solution self-contained, but if I am able to use a previous solution as a black-box with input/output modifications, I will do that.

+Will there be a lot of code duplication? potentially, but that is just how the cookie crumbles today.
+I actually prefer to keep solutions as separate as possible (unless I can use an entire solution as a black-box)

 ## How to Run a Day's Solution
 To run a specific day's solution, follow these steps: